-Dave Paddon hails originally from Northwest River in central Labrador.
-He is descended from two generations of pioneer doctors/nurses who travelled the Labrador coast by dog team in the winter and auxiliary ketch in the summer, providing medical services and building the social infrastructure which was so badly needed at the time.
+Dave Paddon hails from the town North West River in central Labrador.
+He descends from two generations of pioneer doctors and nurses who travelled the Labrador coast by dog team in the winter and auxiliary ketch in the summer, providing medical services and building the social infrastructure that was much-needed at the time.

 Dave is knowledgeable about the geography and history of coastal Labrador from his years of bush flying in the area; he has a particular enthusiasm for the Torngat Mountains.
 His grandparents operated a small hospital on the coast, and he enjoys relating the history of that institution as well as the incredible hardship of dog team medical patrols—which could last for weeks and covered thousands of miles.
 He is extremely fortunate in that he has a large volume of family correspondence covering the years 1912–1982.